driskell/log-courier/docs/log-courier/Configuration.md

 }
 ```

+## Environment Variables

+Any `String` or `Number` configuration value can be pulled from environment variables.

+- `%ENV(STRINGENV)%` - This would populate a string using the `STRINGENV` environment variable.
+- `%INTENV(NUMBERENV)%` - This would populate a number using the `NUMBERENV` environment variable.
+Environment variables that don't contain numbers would be ignored and result in a `0` value.

+If an environment variable is missing - it is equivilant to either an empty string (for `%ENV()%` syntax) or the number 0 (for `%INTENV()%` syntax).

 ## Services

 Packaged versions of Log Courier include a service wrapper so you can use `systemctl` or `service` to start, stop and reload the configuration.
 The default user is `log-courier` in these versions and can be change in the service configuration file.
 This file resides at either `/etc/sysconfig/log-courier` or `/etc/default/log-courier` depending on the package.